-This section provides guidance in relation to the requirement that the organisation should implement financial controls which minimise the risk of corruption by, on behalf of or against the organisation (measure 15 of the Anti-Corruption Programme).
+This section provides guidance in relation to the requirement that an organisation should implement financial controls which minimise the risk of corruption by, on behalf of, or against the organisation (Measure 15 of the Anti-Corruption Programme for Organisations).

 Financial controls are the management systems and processes implemented by the organisation to help it ensure that its finances are being properly managed.
 These financial controls are primarily intended to ensure that the financial resources of the organisation are properly used, protected and recorded, and are only paid out to legitimately appointed personnel or business associates for legitimate work properly done.
 Most organisations will already have in place financial controls which comply with independently established accounting standards, and will be independently audited.
 Organisations which are listed on stock markets will also have to comply with the stock market’s financial control requirements.
 The purpose of these controls is therefore much wider than corruption prevention.
 However, these controls can also have an anti-corruption effect, and, in designing and implementing these controls, the organisation should consider and take account of their effectiveness in reducing corruption risk.

 From a corruption prevention perspective, the organisation should undertake a risk assessment of the corruption risks which face the organisation (see ), and then assess the extent to which its existing financial controls help reduce these corruption risks.
 The organisation should consider whether enhanced financial controls would help reduce or further reduce the assessed risks, and if, so, enhance the controls as far as is reasonable and proportionate.